ognis1205/mcp-server-unitycatalog/README.md

 ## Configuration

 These values can be set via CLI options or environment variables.
 Required arguments are the Unity Catalog server, catalog, and schema, while the access token and verbosity level are optional.
+Run `uv run mcp-server-unitycatalog --help` for more detailed configuration options.

 | Argument               | Environment Variable | Description                                                                             | Required/Optional |
 |------------------------|----------------------|-----------------------------------------------------------------------------------------|-------------------|